Demonstrated safety profile in patients receiving chemotherapy

 A study of patients receiving AC-based chemotherapy treatment.
 725 patients were treated with AKYNZEO capsules during cycle 1; 635 of these patients continued for up to 8 cycles in a multiple-cycle extension.1

-• AKYNZEO for Injection has not been studied for the prevention of nausea and vomiting associated with anthracycline plus cyclophosphamide chemotherapy.
+*AKYNZEO injection has not been studied for the prevention of nausea and vomiting associated with AC chemotherapy.